 - 25 g Parsley (finely chopped)

-- Place the 3 chopped onions, 2 carrots, 2 sticks of celery and 2 cloves of garlic in a blender and pulse until the vegetable pieces are much finer.
+- Place the 3 chopped onions, 2 carrots, 2 sticks of celery and 2 cloves of garlic in a food processor and pulse until the vegetables are very finely chopped.
+Tip the contents into a mixing bowl and reserve until needed.

-- Whilst the vegetable mixture is sweating.
-Blitz the 150g walnuts in a food processor until it resembles a fine crumb.
+- Now tip in the 150g walnuts into the food processor and pulse until it resembles a fine crumb.
 Remove the nuts and place into a large mixing bowl.

 - Now add the 2 teaspoons of paprika, 2 teaspoons of dried oregano, 2 teaspoons of sugar, 1 tablespoon balsamic vinegar and 3 tablespoons of tomato paste into the pan.
-Stir to combine the spices evenly throughout the vegetable mixture and fry for a further minute.
+Stir to combine the spices evenly throughout the vegetable mixture and fry for a further 30 seconds or so.

-- Serve the bolognese generously heaped over your pasta and topped with chopped parsley and some nutritional yeast.
+- Serve the bolognese generously heaped over your pasta of choice and topped with the chopped parsley and some nutritional yeast.